Edge Erasures and Chordal Graphs: Introduction

-Our initial investigations were motivated by our theoretical work on data clustering (see \cite{CGP-projection}) and our search for an adequate notion of a minimal spanning complex for our $\antip{n}$ clustering methods, analogous to the role played by minimal spanning trees for single-linkage clustering.
-Thus we were focused more in the realm of topology and the study of flag complexes obtainable by collapses from a simplex.
-The language in this case is interchangeable since the flag condition means the abstract simplicial complex is completely determined by its $1$-skeleton.
+Our early investigations were motivated by theoretical work on data clustering (see \cite{CGP-projection}) and a search for an adequate notion of a minimum spanning complex for our $\antip{n}$ clustering methods, analogous to the role played by minimum spanning trees for single-linkage clustering.
+The results in this paper directly apply to the topological study of flag complexes obtainable by collapses from a simplex.
+In fact, the language is interchangeable since the flag condition means the abstract simplicial complex is completely determined by its $1$-skeleton.
 We have chosen the graph theoretical language for a more consistent presentation, but all the results can be restated topologically in terms of chordal complexes, which are flag complexes whose $1$-skeleton is a chordal graph.
+For example, our process of deleting an exposed edge produces a simple strong deformation retraction of the associated chordal complex.
 For more on this topological perspective and the relationship to simplicial collapses, see the final section of the paper.